sandybruhh/Digital-Ocean-Server-Setup-with-Keycloak-SSO-sysad/03-drupal-integration.md

 # Drupal 11 Setup and Keycloak SSO Integration
+## Description

-This guide covers the installation of Drupal 11 and its integration with Keycloak for Single Sign-On (SSO) using the miniOrange OAuth Client module.
+This guide provides a comprehensive walkthrough to install Drupal 11, configure its database, and integrate it with Keycloak for Single Sign-On (SSO) using the miniOrange OAuth Client module.
+It ensures secure user authentication, smooth SSO workflow, and a production-ready web server environment with SSL support.

+## Pre-requisites
+- A Rocky Linux 10 or compatible server with root access.
+- Apache, PHP 8.3+, and MariaDB installed.
+- Composer installed for Drupal dependency management.
+- A Keycloak server instance accessible from the Drupal server.
+- Domain name pointing to the server for SSL configuration.
+- Basic familiarity with Linux commands, Apache, and database administration.

 ## 1. Drupal Database Configuration